eladhoffer/convNet.pytorch/README.md

 }
 ```
 ```
-@article{hoffer2019augment,
+@inproceedings{Hoffer_2020_CVPR,
-  title={Augment your batch: better training with larger batches}, author={Hoffer, Elad and Ben-Nun, Tal and Hubara, Itay and Giladi, Niv and Hoefler, Torsten and Soudry, Daniel}, journal={arXiv preprint arXiv:1901.09335}, year={2019}
+  author = {Hoffer, Elad and Ben-Nun, Tal and Hubara, Itay and Giladi, Niv and Hoefler, Torsten and Soudry, Daniel}, title = {Augment Your Batch: Improving Generalization Through Instance Repetition}, booktitle = {The IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, month = {June}, year = {2020}
 }
 ```
 ```